neo4j-partners/hands-on-lab-neo4j-and-azure/GUIDE_DEV_CONTAINERS.md

 ## Quick Start: GitHub Codespaces

 > **Warning:** It may take several minutes for the Codespace to start.
 After it starts, please wait an additional couple of minutes for all post-install scripts to finish running.
-You can tell when it is finished initalizing because the .env will be created in the root directory.
+You can tell when it is finished initializing because the .env will be created in the root directory.
 >
 > ![Wait for Environment to Finish Initializing](Lab_4_Start_Codespace/images/wait_finish_env.png)